tobbik/lua-t/README.rst

 The core functionality of lua-t was written as a by-product of implementing a mocking framework which reads/write packed binary data from and to network buffers.  lua-t originally was written in short periods of spare time, making my daytime job easier/possible.
-Trying to implement it fast using a rigidly structured scheme to the code kept the code base organized.
+Trying to implement it fast created a code mess I couldn't navigate or control anymore.
+To regain control, I rewrote the entire codebase over a couple of weekends, implementing a rigidly structured scheme which organized layout and control flow.
+This makes it easier to read and understand the code and find bugs faster.
 However, it is not very well tested overall.
-Some parts that were heavily used have been tested and optimized, others were implemented as one off convienience functions and are literally untested.  lua-t has it's own unit test framework.
-ONe of the first steps is to put the current code under maximum test coverage.
+Some parts that were heavily used have been tested and optimized, others were implemented as one off convienience functions and are literally untested.
+Though lua-t has it's own unit test framework it doesn't have any test coverage for it's own functionality.
+One of the first steps is to put the current code under maximum test coverage.
+Finishing documentation and examples is also very high on the list.

 Compatability